jnozzi/cocoadev.com/SiteContent/General/TabBarView.markdown

-The Custom [[NSView]] created by Apple for Safari's Tab implementation.
+The Custom General/NSView created by Apple for Safari's Tab implementation.

-''Is it possible to find the source for this class?''
+*Is it possible to find the source for this class?*

 ----